shirinhk/my_favourite_things/readme.md

 ## Using JavaScript to complete the Project.
 ### 1. Design a mobile-first one page web application
-### 2. Creating a template to generate multiple copies of markup.
+### 2. No need to use a template to generate multiple copies of markup.
 ### 2. Creating a Json object file which contains all data.
 ### 3. Use JavaScript to fetch data from Json file.
 ### 4. Design some buttons on a landing page and connect each to related data on Json object.